ChrisFuelOR/DynamicSDDiP.jl/docs/src/params.md

 mutable struct MultiCutRegime <: DynamicSDDiP.AbstractCutAggregationRegime end
 ````

-TODO: Why do we have to specify this twice?
-Change the code such that `SDDP.MULTI_CUT` `SDDP.SINGLE_CUT` is chosen automatically based on our choice in algorithmMain.jl and does not have to be set in algo_config.jl.

 !!! note "remark"
     The new types of Lagrangian cuts introduced in our paper require to use a multi-cut approach.
 Therefore, for the experiments in our paper, only comparative runs using (strengthened) Benders cuts or standard Lagrangian cuts were conducted with `SingleCutRegime`.